 - 4.1.1 Occurrence of technological disasters Includes information on the identification and characterization of different types of events, including information on type of disaster, location, date of occurrence, and duration. - 4.1.2 Impact of technological disasters Includes specific impacts on humans and damage to the economy and ecosystems arising from technological disasters such as number of people killed, injured, homeless, and affected, as well as economic losses and physical losses.

 II.
 Data Source

-The data on extreme events and disasters were obtained from the Office of Civil Defense (OCD).
+The data were obtained from the Office of Civil Defense.

 III.
 Compilation Methodology